makerdao/pe-checklists/core/standards.md

 If we are dealing with internal variables or functions we add the `_` to the front of the name.

 If we need to interact with external contracts, we prefer to have a minimal interface using the naming convention of `<ContractName>Like`.
+(These should be declared at the top of the contract file.)

 ### Dependencies